Keiki Mental Health

 • Constant worry or anxiety

-• Repeated refusal to go to school or to take part in normal activities
+• Repeated refusal to go to school or do normal activities

 • Hyperactivity or fidgeting